Theoretical Performance Analysis of Vehicular Broadcast Communications at Intersection and their Optimization: Numerical Examples

 \subsection{Evaluation of Performance Metrics}

-In this subsection, we provide the experimental results for the performance metrics $p(r)$ and $\overline{M}(\rho)$ and evaluate the accuracy of our approximate formulae for them.
-Figure~\ref{fig:exp-1-case-A} compares the simulation results and the exact and approximate values of $p(r)$ in case (A) i.e., the case where the transmitter is at the intersection (see Section~\ref{subsec-case-A}).
+We first provide the numerical results for the performance metrics $p(r)$ and $\overline{M}(\rho)$ and evaluate the accuracy of our approximate formulae for them.
+Figure~\ref{fig:exp-1-case-A} compares the simulation results and the exact and approximate values of $p(r)$ in case (A), i.e., the case where the transmitter is at the intersection (see Section~\ref{subsec-case-A}).
 The left graph corresponds to the case where the receiver is in the $S_Q$ and the $i$-th vehicle from the intersection.
-In addition, the right graph shows the case where the receiver is in $S_{R_y}$ and the horizontal axis represents the transmission distance.
-All error-bars in the graphs in this paper represent 95\% confidence intervals.
+In addition, the right graph corresponds to the case where the receiver is in $S_{R_y}$, and the horizontal axis represents the transmission distance.
 We calculated the values from exact analysis using (\ref{eq-cov-full}) and those from approximate analysis using (\ref{eq-prob-app-case-A}) [left graph] and (\ref{eq-prob-app-case-A-r}) [right graph].
-We can see from the left graph that $p(r)$ geometrically decreased, and if $\rho$ increases $p(r)$ also decreases due to higher interference from vehicles in $S_Q$.
-We can also see that our approximate formula fit well to the results from simulation and exact analysis in all cases and the error became larger when $i$ was larger.
-The reason for this can be considered as follows.
+We can see from the left graph that if $\rho$ increases, $p(r)$ also decreases due to higher interference from vehicles in $S_Q$.
+We can also see that our approximate formulae fitted well to the results from simulation and exact analysis in all cases and the error became larger when $i$ was larger.
 Since we assume that $N$ is sufficiently large in our approximation, if the distance from the receiver to the end of the queue is closer, then the approximation error becomes large.
 From the right graph, we can find that the approximate formulae took higher values than the theoretical results and the error increased subject to $\rho$.
-The reason for this is that we approximate the Euclidean distance from the receiver in $S_{R_y}$ to the transmitter at the intersection by the Manhattan distance (see (\ref{eq-L_Q_ii-def-2}) in Appendix~\ref{appen-subsec-p(r)-case-A}).
-Thus, the interference became smaller and $p(r)$ became larger than in the simulation and exact analysis.
+The reason for this is that we approximate the Euclidean distance from the receiver in $S_{R_y}$ to the transmitter at the intersection by the Manhattan distance (see (\ref{eq-L_Q_ii-def-2}) in Appendix).
+Since the Manhattan distance is larger than the Euclidean distance, the interference became smaller and $p(r)$ became larger than in the simulation and exact analysis.
 In addition, the larger $\rho$ suggests that there were greater impacts from the interference from the vehicles in $S_Q$.
 Therefore, the errors increased subject to $\rho$.
-Although the errors in the right graph were larger than those in the left one, we could obtain a rough estimation for $p(r)$.
-Indeed, we later determined that the errors could be negligible when considering $\overline{M}(\rho)$ (see Figure~\ref{fig:exp-2-case}).
+Although the right graph contains larger errors than the left one, we could obtain a rough estimation for $p(r)$.
+Indeed, we later determined that the errors could be negligible when considering $\overline{M}(\rho)$ (see Fig.~\ref{fig:exp-2-case}).
+Similarly, Figs.~\ref{fig:exp-1-case-B} and \ref{fig:exp-1-case-C} show the same results in cases (B) and (C) where the transmitter is at the end of the queue and case (C) in the middle of the queue.
+The horizontal axis in Fig.~\ref{fig:exp-1-case-B} represents the distance to the receiver where the positive (resp. negative) part corresponds to the vehicles in the right-hand (resp. the left-hand) side , i.e., in $S_{R_x}$ (resp. the left-hand side, i.e., in $S_Q$) of the transmitter.
+We used (\ref{eq-app-case-B-i}) and (\ref{eq-app-case-B-r}) for the approximate values.
+The figures show that our approximate formulae achieved quite small errors in all cases.
+In addition, we can see from Fig.~\ref{fig:exp-1-case-B} that if $\rho$ is smaller, the results on the positive and negative parts become closer because the interference from the $S_Q$ decreases.